kanyun157/tuxracer-vr/README.md

 * Lean back to brake and slow down.

 ## Keyboard Settings
-* Arrow keys can be used to adjust the camera position behind Tux:
+* SPACE bar recenters the view to the current HMD orientation.
- * Up/Down changes distance behind tux.
+* Up/Down arrows changes distance behind tux.
- * Right/Left changes the angle above and behind.
+* Right/Left changes the angle above/behind tux.
-* 'H' toggles the heads up display.
+* h: cycles through different modes of heads up display.
+* w/s: increases/decreases IPD.
+* a/d: increases/decreases player speed.
-* 'A' attaches the HUD to your face instead of floating in the world.
+* a: attaches the HUD to your face instead of floating in the world.
-* 'F' toggles display of fps (requires HUD to be enabled).
-* '1,2,3' flips between preset camera positions.
+* '1,2,3,4' flips between preset camera positions.
 * F3-F8 toggles display of elements in the course.
 * ESC quits the level.

-## Quick Race
-This mode enables a toy-like feeling by increasing the eye's interpupilary distance (IPD) which makes the course seem like a different size.
-This mode isn't used for the official events because it affects the speed and other gameplay dynamics which would make the events too difficult without changing their layout.
-* The details for these can be tweaked at the bottom of the options file.

 ## Things Needing Attention
 * I've only been testing with open source radeon drivers.
 Please let me know if other cards/drivers work or not.
 * Optimization is needed for higher detail levels, track marks, ice env maps, snow.
 * Skybox doesn't show up w/ fog.. and I can't render it up close because of stereo depth.
 * The snow particle system for GUI and racing needs a lot of attention to work w/ VR.
-* Fails to start with: 'Error: [Context] Unable to obtain x11 visual from context'
+* If it fails to start with: 'Error: [Context] Unable to obtain x11 visual from context'
  * Occurs when using the xf86-video-ati open source radeon driver.
 See the following for a patch to the Oculus SDK:
  * https://forums.oculus.com/viewtopic.php?t=16664#p252973
 * Translations are behind.
 Spanish, etc.  See data/translations for language files.